Ay-De/SLM-CNN/README.md

 ### Entire Layer
-Patch wise classification with a patch size of 128x128 pixels and then applied to the entire powder bed Layer.
+Patch wise classification with a patch size of 128x128 pixels and then applied to the entire powder bed layer.

-Colors:
+Colours:

 White: Powder | Blue: Objects | Red: Error